 It’s easy to take this concept and apply it to user authentication.
 In fact, if you’re a developer, you’re almost certainly using it every day when you SSH into servers.
 The idea is simple: the website you want to log into holds a user’s Public, the user holds their Private and whenever they want to sign in, they generate a signature, the website verifies it, and they are logged in.

 At this point, you may be asking why the internet is not already relying on public-key cryptography for logging into websites.
 Perhaps, you think, it’s because they are just as insecure as passwords (or maybe more insecure)!

 Let’s see how long it would take to crack a 2048-bit (the length of Public and Private, industry standard) using a brute force method similar to the one the Ars Technica hackers employed.

 Yes, a little over 6.4 quadrillion years.

 When you consider that the world is just over 13 billion years old, that number starts to come into focus.
 If you need a little more focus, here’s a helpful video (it focuses on SSL certificates, which rely on the same RSA keys we’re discussing).

 Using real cryptography isn’t just for geeks anymore.
 With Clef, we let your smartphone do all of the hard work and making logging in even easier than using a password.
 And Clef uses 2048-bit RSA keys — you know what that means.

-Fuck passwords.
+Forget passwords.
 Get Clef.